Back to blog

 Framer additional costs may include:

-• External integrations for specific functionality, like CRM and marketing automation tool
+• External integrations for specific functionality, like CRM and marketing automation tools

 • Custom development for advanced features